fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 start()
 ```

-Our code is simply setting up a Fastify server which includes the following
+Our code is setting up a Fastify server which includes the following
 functionality:

 - Accepting requests at http://localhost:3000, with a 3 second delayed response